jreisinger/docs/data/notes/sec/basics.md

 * acknowledgement that almost any security control can fail
 * thus you need multiple layers of overlapping security controls
+* adding another layer is also more cost effective than perfecting a single layer

 Limiting attack surface

-* attack surface is all possible ways a system can be attacked
+* attack surface is all possible ways a system can be attacked (through user, system, network)
 * higher complexity means bigger attack surface
 * bigger attack surface means higher probability of getting attacked
-* apply to interfaces, exposed systems, unnecessary services, underused systems
+* apply to exposed systems, unnecessary services, underused systems

 # Areas